tensorflow/tfjs-models/body-pix/README.md

 #### Returns

 It returns a `Promise` that resolves with **an array** of `PersonSegmentation`s.
 When there are multiple people in the image, each `PersonSegmentation` object in the array represents one person.
-More details about the `PersonSegmentation` object can be found in the documentation of the `segmentSinglePerson` method.
+More details about the `PersonSegmentation` object can be found in the documentation of the `segmentPerson` method.

 ```javascript